IanVS/eslint-filtered-fix/README.md

 If you do not want lint warnings to be autofixed, use the `--no-warnings` flag.
 With that flag, only errors will be fixed.

+### --no-warnings

+If you do not want lint warnings to be autofixed, use the `--no-warnings` flag.
+With that flag, only errors will be fixed.

 ### --ext

 If your javascript files have an extension other than `.js`, you can use the `--ext` flag to